Alex Bregman Player Props: Astros vs. Pirates

 Alex Bregman At The Plate

-- Bregman has had a base hit in four of 10 games this season, and multiple hits once.
+- In five of 11 games this season, Bregman has picked up at least one hit, including one game with multiple hits.

-- He has not gone deep in his 10 games this season.
+- He has not hit a long ball in his 11 games this year.

+- Bregman has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.